awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `RemotePortDetails` provides information about the remote port that was involved in the attempted network connection\.

-`RemotePortDetails` can have the following attributes
+`RemotePortDetails` can have the following attributes\.

 `Port`
 Optional